autodesk-platform-services/aps-mcp-server-nodejs/docs/part1-service-account/index.md

 In this part of the tutorial you will:

 - Create a Secure Service Account (SSA) for your MCP server
-- Generate a private key for authentication
+- Generate a private key for programmatic authentication
 - Invite the service account to your ACC projects
 - Gather the required credentials for server configuration